← Home

 Flashcard practice

-Users practice with mom or dad to determine their ability to read the word on the screen.
+Students practice with mom or dad to determine their ability to read the word on the screen.
 If it's easy, it won't be presented for a while, while words marked difficult will continue to be surfaced.

-Flashcard practice mode
+Flashcard practice example